mohamed-elmarakby/spectrum/README.md

 BUGS & UI IMPROVEMENTS:
 ===============
+- [ ] ADD PUSH NOTIFICATIONS WHEN GETTING NEW MESSAGE, LIKE, COMMENT, FRIEND REQUEST
 - [ ] ALERTS FOR THE USER TO BETTER THE UX
+- [ ] ADD CATCH ERRORS FOR ALL APIS
 - [x] FIX LIKING/COMMENTING ON OWN POST BUG